-- (a) Capital gain is realized by a parent company established or effectively managed in the Czech Republic or a tax resident of another EU country, Norway or Iceland. - (b) The parent company has the legal form of a limited liability company, a joint-stock company or a cooperation under Czech commercial law or a legal form mentioned in the Annex to Directive 2011/96/EU of 30 November 2011 on the common system of taxation applicable in the case of parent companies and subsidiaries of different member states. - (c) The parent company is the beneficial owner of the capital gain. - (d) The parent company keeps at least 10% of the subsidiary's registered capital for a period of at least 12 months. - (e) The subsidiary is not in the process of liquidation. - (f) Shares or participation that are subject to the sale were not acquired within a transfer of business or its part.
+- (a) The capital gain is realized by a parent company established or effectively managed in the Czech Republic or a tax resident of another EU country, Norway or Iceland. - (b) The parent company has the legal form of a limited liability company, a joint-stock company or a cooperation under Czech commercial law or a legal form mentioned in the Annex to Directive 2011/96/EU of 30 November 2011 on the common system of taxation applicable in the case of parent companies and subsidiaries of different member states. - (c) The parent company is the beneficial owner of the capital gain. - (d) The parent company keeps at least 10% of the subsidiary's registered capital for a period of at least 12 months. - (e) The subsidiary is not in the process of liquidation. - (f) Shares or participation subject to the sale were not acquired as part of a transfer of business or any of its parts.